-Gains from investments in or from the PRC, in particular dividends, interests and capital gains may be subject to a tax, although there are currently no clear guidelines for the way in which it will be imposed.
+Gains from investments in or from the PRC, in particular dividends, interests and capital gains may be subject to a tax (as the case may be, also retroactively), although there are currently no clear guidelines for the way in which it will be imposed.
 The tax regulations in the PRC are also subject to sudden change, possibly with retroactive effect.
 Changes and lack of clarity in tax regulations and practices may reduce the relevant Subfund's after-tax profits and/or the respective capital invested.